microsoft/mu_pip_environment/README.rst

 0.3.14-dev
 ------

+Main Changes:

+- Added support to GitDependencies to allow server builds to supply different credentials if the extdep already allowed for it.

 Bug Fixes:

 - Fixed ShellEnvironment checkpointing of shell_vars.
 Vars created after a checkpoint were not being destroyed when restoring the checkpoint.